-Across the country, the rules and regulations that govern the housing market can vary substantially.
-A tenant's experience trying to find housing in New York City can be dramatically different from the experience someone has in Kansas City.
-This is true in many ways, especially when considering the requirements tenants face during the application process.
+Across the country, the rules and regulations governing the housing market vary substantially.
+A tenant’s experience trying to find housing in New York City can be dramatically different from the experience someone has in Kansas City.
+There is much confusion, especially when considering the requirements tenants face during the application process.
 However, one thing remains constant in almost every market: using a background check in real estate.

-Aimed at creating consistency and instilling fairness in the system, this blueprint is not law—but it could inform legislative and regulatory efforts in the future.
-Already, agencies such as the Consumer Financial Protection Bureau and the Federal Trade Commission have begun looking at elements such as tenant background checks to formulate tentative new rules.
+This blueprint, aimed at creating consistency and instilling fairness in the system, is not law, but it could inform future legislative and regulatory efforts.
+Already, agencies such as the Consumer Financial Protection Bureau and the Federal Trade Commission have begun considering elements such as tenant background checks to formulate tentative new rules.
 What do landlords need to know about this?

 What the Renter’s Bill of Rights Proposes

-- Aiming to control rent prices, so tenants do not need to spend more than about a third of their income on rent.
+- Aiming to control rent prices so tenants do not need to spend more than a third of their income on rent.

 - Simplifying lease language and eliminating hidden fees.